'Just Unbelievable': 3 Years After Son's Overdose Death, Petrick Family Wants Justice

-MINNEAPOLIS (WCCO) – More than three years later, a Twin Cities family awaits justice after a drug dealer was charged in their son’s death.
+MINNEAPOLIS (WCCO) – More than three years later, a Twin Cities family awaits justice after a dealer was charged in their son’s overdose death.

 Nick Petrick, 29, died from fentanyl-laced heroin investigators say his friend bought from Beverly Burrell.
 She’s already been sentenced in the deaths of three young men, but a former police officer’s actions are raising new questions in this case.